tmtxt/tmtxt.github.com/_posts/2021-12-06-refactor-a-legacy-worker-base-part-2-scope-management.md

 # First thing first: An IOC Container

 > We learnt this at university.
 Why the heck did we forget this?
+> Is it because the program language allows us to make this mistake so easily or is it because of
+> the community that encourages the bad behaviors everywhere?

 As I mentioned earlier, scope management of the legacy codebase is awful.
 We actually used a function to surround the scope of a message and the derived class is actually just a collection of